-Warren Woods Public Schools continues to have strong General Fund reserves; the total available fund balance is 24.05 percent of 2022 expenditures, including the Special Education Center Program Fund.
-The 2022-2023 fiscal year budget anticipates the use of \$1.07 million from the fund balance.
+Warren Woods Public Schools continues to have strong General Fund reserves; the total available fund balance is 24.39 percent of 2023 expenditures, including the Special Education Center Program Fund.
+The 2023-2024 fiscal year budget anticipates the use of \$773,557 from the fund balance.
 Continued attention will be focused on strong expenditure controls and close monitoring of revenue changes based on state funding and student count to help reduce this deficit spending.

-The following factors will affect the School District in the future and were considered in preparing the School District's budget for fiscal year 2022-2023:
+The following factors will affect the School District in the future and were considered in preparing the School District's budget for fiscal year 2023-2024:

-At the time of adoption, the State Aid Act for 2022-2023 still had not been approved, so the Board of Education and administration had to make many assumptions to set the original budget for fiscal year 2022-2023.
-The Board of Education and administration took into account the budget proposals from the governor, Senate, and House, as well as the information provided from the May Consensus Revenue Estimating Conference (CREC) to develop the assumptions included in the original budget, including an increase to the per pupil foundation allowance by \$400 per pupil to \$9,100.
-Also included is an additional rollback of the 18 mill nonhomestead tax levy to 16.1889 mills for a total reduction of the foundation allowance of approximately \$478,000 in 2022-2023.
-A total pupil count of 3,039, which reflects an additional loss of 68 students for the 2022-2023 school year, has also been built into the original budget adoption.
+At the time of adoption, the State Aid Act for 2023-2024 still had not been approved, so the Board of Education and administration had to make many assumptions to set the original budget for fiscal year 2023-2024.
+The Board of Education and administration took into account the budget proposals from the governor, Senate, and House, as well as the information provided from various educational organizations, such as the Michigan School Business Officials, Michigan Association of School Administrators, and the Michigan Association of School Boards to develop the assumptions included in the original budget.
+Those budget assumptions included an increase to the per pupil foundation allowance by \$400 per pupil to \$9,550.
+Also included is a total pupil count of 3,103, which reflects no change in enrollment for the 2023-2024 school year.
+The School District has also assumed a 12.5 percent increase in special education funding as part of its original budget assumptions.

-The retirement rate was projected to remain stable at 28.23 percent, and the School District will be required to pay 16.65 percent for the unfunded actuarial accrued liability (UAAL) as of October 1, 2022.
-Expenditures for 2022-2023 are estimated to be \$43.0 million and include adjusted teaching positions due to enrollment, caseloads, and student schedules.
-The School District is currently bargaining with its teachers, and these numbers do not reflect any changes that may come as a result of that bargaining.
-The wage increases from a two-year contract bargained with all three of the School District's support groups prior to the start of the 2021-2022 school year have been included in the original budget adoption.
+The retirement rate will jump from 28.23 percent to 31.34 percent on October 1, 2023 for a Basic/MIP employee with Premium Subsidy, and the School District will be required to pay 16.89 percent for the unfunded actuarial accrued liability (UAAL).
+Expenditures for 2023-2024 are estimated to be \$47.5 million and include adjusted teaching positions due to enrollment, caseloads, and student schedules.
+The School District has a collective bargaining agreement in place with all of its employee groups for the 2023-2024 fiscal year, and the wage and benefit increases with those contracts have already been included in the original budget figures.
 Additional cost pressure continues to come from increases in the required public employer contributions to medical benefit plans for its employees, increases in utility rates, and increased costs to maintain the School District's facilities.

-The original budget also includes additional grant-funded teacher and instructional coaching positions that will be utilized during the 2022-2023 and 2023-2024 school years to help close the achievement gaps created by the COVID-19 pandemic.
-A full listing of all the assumptions used in setting the original 2022-2023 budget can be found on the School District's website.
+The original budget also includes additional grant-funded teacher and instructional coaching positions that will be utilized during the 2023-2024 school year to help close the achievement gaps created by the COVID-19 pandemic.
+A full listing of all the assumptions used in setting the original 2023-2024 budget can be found on the School District's website.